💹 Managing a Trading Portfolio

 □ SD = Standard deviation of the performance difference

-The Omega Ratio is another tool for evaluating the performance of a portfolio and is considered a good alternative to the Information Ratio and Sharpe ratios.
-Unlike Sharpe, Omega is based on the excess returns, rather than the absolute returns, of a portfolio.
+The Omega Ratio is another tool for evaluating portfolio performance and is considered a strong alternative to the Information and Sharpe ratios.
+Unlike Sharpe, Omega focuses on the portfolio’s excess returns rather than absolute returns.

-The ratio is calculated as the ratio of weighted winnings (Winning) to weighted losses (Losing) of an investment portfolio, relative to a benchmark.
+The ratio is calculated as the proportion of weighted gains (Winning) to weighted losses (Losing) relative to a benchmark.

 ■ Omega Ratio = {Σ(Winning) - Benchmarking} / {Σ(Benchmarking) - Losing}